-Fiber thickness and strength, as well as hair health, are key consumer concerns; across gender and age, consumers want every strand to be strong and resilient.
-Scalp health is essential to this goal, as a healthy scalp means stronger, thicker hair.
-Many hair care users already know this: around 75-85% of women in Europe agree that taking care of their scalp can improve the condition of their hair.
+Hair health has turned into a key consumer concern across all gender and ages.
+Scalp health is essential to this goal, as it means stronger, thicker hair.
+Many hair care users already know that around 75-85% of women in Europe agree that taking care of their scalp can improve the condition of their hair.
 Although scalp care and thick fiber hair claims are still considered niche in the hair care industry, they are slowly but steadily expanding.
 While today 7% of launches reference scalp care and thick fiber, five years ago it was only 1% of hair care products.

 Figures show hair health and scalp care are now emerging as a top concern for hair health, especially as it pertains to the thickness and resilience of hair fiber.
 Naturally, this is an opportunity for hair care brands to grow, provided they help consumers learn about the best options for scalp care and cater to their needs.
 Here, we explore how to develop scalp care and thick fiber hair products that respond to broader consumer demand.